-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Aim Outcome Disadvantaged pupils make at least expected progress from their individual starting points in all areas of the curriculum and especially in Reading, Writing and Maths.
 The gap is narrowed in the progress and attainment of PP and non-PP children.
-100% of disadvantaged pupils in Years 1-5 made at least expected progress from their starting points in Reading, Writing and Maths.
-Y6 PP children's attainment compared to Non- PP combined was not as strong however all PP children made progress.
+100% of PP children in Years 6 made expected progress from their starting points in Reading and Writing and were very close to achieving this in Maths.
+Y2-5 PP children's attainment compared to Non- PP combined was not as strong however all PP children made progress.
 All disadvantaged pupils will meet national expectations for attendance and persistent absence.
-Comparative data is hard to establish due to high levels of Covid illness throughout the year Increased parental engagement, particularly in reading Reading is now an improving picture.
-50% of PP pupils passed the phonics screen (1 out of 2 children). • Parental participation in school events was high, with only a few families per class not attending jubilee celebrations and booking parents eve appointments.
-Non-attendance at parent eve was followed up with phone call updates from class teachers. • Reading engagement for some key families remains an issue.
+The majority of PP children met (and exceeded) the national expectations for attendance for 2023-24.
+Those that didn't were supported by the school and showed an improvement in their attendance.
+Increased parental engagement, particularly in reading Reading is an improving picture.
+100% pupils passed the phonics screening test.
+Parental participation in school events was high, with only a few families per class not attending key celebrations and booking parents eve appointments.
+Non-attendance at parent eve were followed up with phone calls from class teachers with appointments rescheduled to support the families.
+Reading engagement for some key families remains an issue.
 SEMH provision supports PP families ELSA support for key children supported attendance for families.
 'Soft data' such as social interactions at playtimes and positive communication with parents show key children improving in key areas.

-Key families are seeking support from school in the early stages of any
+Key families are seeking support from

+school in the early stages of any

-issues or concerns as opposed to school needing
+issues or concerns as opposed to

-to make contact when issues/ concerns impact
+school needing to make contact when

-school.
+issues/ concerns impact school.